-In CoQASs we can have both user driven and system driven exploratory interactions as well as their combination.
+In CoQASs, we can have both user-driven and system-driven exploratory interactions as well as their combination.
 We will see later that, in these systems, disambiguation interactions occur as intermediate steps in a user-driven exploration.
-The previous example related to \textit{"The Lord of the Rings"} is a clear user driven exploratory interaction.
+The previous example related to \textit{"The Lord of the Rings"} is a clear user-driven exploratory interaction.
 Indeed, thanks to the \textit{coreference resolution} and the corresponding \textit{conversational context} (c.f.
 Section \ref{sec:methods}) computed by the CoQAS, the user is allowed to explore the knowledge space related to their original query $q$.
-Analogously, a CoQAS can be used in a system driven disambiguation process in case the answer to $q'$ is not satisfactory to provide an answer to $q$.
+Analogously, a CoQAS can be used in a system-driven disambiguation process in case the answer to $q'$ is not satisfactory to provide an answer to $q$.
 It is worth noticing that in a \textit{system driven} CoQAS for \textit{exploration} we will never need any disambiguation step.
 In fact, the new queries are suggested by the system which already knows the answers (cf. Example \ref{ex:coQA_sd_exploration}).
-This cannot be the case for \textit{user driven exploration} via a CoQAS.
+This cannot be the case for \textit{user-driven exploration} via a CoQAS.
 Here, a new query posed by the user after some exploration steps may require a disambiguation process by the system, (cf. Example \ref{ex:coQA_ud_disambiguation_exploration}).

 In a \textbf{System Driven Conversational Question Answering System for Exploration}, we have a sequence of exploratory steps in the form:

 where the transitions between the \textit{exploratory} questions posed by the system and the related answers are interleaved by user feedback, in case she is knowledgeable or not on those topics.